backstage/community-plugins/workspaces/jenkins/plugins/jenkins-backend/README.md

     'jenkins.io/override-base-url': 'https://other.example.com'
 ```

 This will set the instance's base url to 'https://other.example.com' when loading the configuration.
+It will verify first if the url
+sent in is not null, along with the regex string list, and then compares the url to all regex strings to make sure one of them match.

 This use case is for Jenkins systems where there are a lot of Jenkins instances configured from a base instance, which share the same API keys.
 Therefore a user does not have to define all of the instances here, but in the catalog for ease of use.